 - “Margin Scheme – Collector’s items and antiques” (“régimen especial de las antigüedades y objetos de colección”).

-The same treatment is given to electronic and paper invoices, to reduce costs and make companies more competitive.
+electronic and paper invoices have the same treatment, in order to reduce costs and make companies more competitive.

 In any case, paper or electronic invoices shall show the reality of the transactions and the taxable person shall guarantee this certainty during its full validity, without these imposing new administrative burdens, by means of the usual management or audit controls of their business or professional activities.